Phytol: Mammals

 Indirect evidence has been provided that, in contrast to humans, diverse non-human primates can derive significant amounts of phytol from the hindgut fermentation of plant materials.

 Modulator of transcription

 Phytol and/or its metabolites have been reported to bind to and/or activate the transcription factors PPAR-alpha and retinoid X receptor (RXR).
 The metabolites phytanic acid and pristanic acid are naturally occurring ligands.
 In mice, oral phytol induces massive proliferation of peroxisomes in several organs.

 Possible biomedical applications

 Phytol has been investigated for its potential anxiolytic, metabolism-modulating, cytotoxic, antioxidant, autophagy- and apoptosis-inducing, antinociceptive, anti-inflammatory, immune-modulating, and antimicrobial effects.

+Toxicology

+Oral: refsum disease

+Free phytol is converted by humans into phytanic acid, a natural compound also found in ruminant meat.
+Phytanic acid is dangerous for people with the autosomal recessive disorder Refsum disease (also known as adult Refsum disease), in which genetic changes renders them unable to break down this fatty acid and frequently manifests as a variable combination of peripheral polyneuropathy, cerebellar ataxia, retinitis pigmentosa, anosmia, and hearing loss.
+As a result, those suffering from this illness should avoid both free phytol and phytanic acid.
+They do not need to avoid chlorophyll as the human digestive system cannot effectively cleave off the phytol sidechain of chlorophyll.

+A list of free phytol content in various convenience store foods is available.